Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • Android, iOS

 Strip is another interesting password manager from Zetetic.
-Simple and lightweight, it can do everything you need from a password manager, but no more.
+Simple and lightweight, it does everything you need from a password manager, but nothing more.
 Supports Windows and OS X platforms.
-In the list of mobile platforms: Android and iOS.
+The list of mobile platforms includes: Android and iOS.

-The password database is stored in SQLite and encrypted with AES-256 using the SQLCipher addon.
-Synchronization between clients occurs either through cloud storage (your choice: Google Drive or Dropbox), or via Wi-Fi.
-Application clients are paid, but the price (unlike 1Password, for example) is quite mundane: mobile clients cost $5, desktop clients $10.
+The password database is stored in SQLite and is encrypted with AES-256 using the SQLCipher add-on.
+Synchronization between clients occurs either through cloud storage (your choice: Google Drive or Dropbox) or via Wi-Fi.
+The application's clients are paid, but the price (unlike 1Password, for example) is quite reasonable: mobile clients cost $5, desktop clients cost $10.

-Of the obvious disadvantages, it can be noted that at the moment there is no possibility of integrating Strip with browsers for automatic password entry - a very useful functionality and protection against keyloggers.
-True, the authors report that work on add-ons is in full swing, so after a while we can expect a fully functional password manager.
+Among the obvious disadvantages, it can be noted that at the moment there is no possibility of integrating Strip with browsers for automatic password entry - a very useful functionality and protection against keyloggers.
+However, the authors report that work on additions is in full swing, so after a while we can expect a fully functional password manager.

-Also on the developer forum, there were mentions of plans to launch a Linux application.
+Also on the developer forum it was mentioned about plans to launch a Linux application.

 • Android, iOS

-Dashlane is a fairly young password manager with an active desire to be the best and most secure of its kind.
-And indeed, it has a very nice interface, support for various operating systems (unfortunately, Linux is also in flight here) and an adequate price.
+Dashlane is a fairly young password manager with an active desire to be the best and most secure among its kind.
+Indeed, it has a very nice interface, support for various operating systems (unfortunately, Linux is also out of date here) and an adequate price.

 Passwords in the database are stored encrypted with AES-256.
-It is possible to synchronize through your own dashlan cloud.
-One of the coolest features is the ability to use two-factor authentication through Google Authenticator, which allows you to increase data security.
-There are also all sorts of nice little things, such as a security dashboard that displays summary information on passwords, or rather strict requirements for a master password (different case, numbers, at least eight characters).
+It is possible to synchronize through your own Dashlane cloud.
+One of the coolest features is the ability to use two-factor authentication via Google Authenticator, which allows you to increase data security.
+There are also all sorts of nice little things, such as a security dashboard that displays summary information on passwords, or rather strict requirements for the master password (different case, numbers, at least eight characters).
 There is also the possibility of web access to passwords.

-The standard package also contains browser plug-ins that work in the usual way - allowing you to automatically fill in known forms and save the results of entered passwords.
+The standard package also includes browser plugins that work in the usual way - allowing you to automatically fill out known forms and save the results of entered passwords.

-The pricing policy of the company is also interesting.
-Firstly, all installed applications are free, and services for using the service are paid.
-Secondly, there is a free plan (without sync, backups and web access), and there is a premium one, which costs quite adequate $ 20 per year.
+The company's pricing policy is also interesting.
+Firstly, all installed applications are free, but services for using the service are paid for.
+Secondly, there is a free tariff plan (without synchronization, backups and web access), and there is a premium plan that costs a reasonable $20 per year.

-Of the minuses, one can note the lack of a full-fledged client for Linux and a slightly annoying logo in each input field, which the browser plugin adds.
+The disadvantages include the lack of a full-fledged client for Linux and a slightly annoying logo in each input field, which is added by the browser plugin.

 LastPass is a fairly old password manager.
-It is noteworthy that he, in fact, does not have a client application.
-All password management functionality is implemented through a web application and through browser plugins.
-But, despite this, the service in terms of functionality is quite powerful.
-It is possible to exchange passwords with friends.
+It is noteworthy that it essentially does not have a client application.
+All password management functionality is implemented through a web application and browser plugins.
+But despite this, the service is quite powerful in terms of functionality.
+The ability to exchange passwords with friends is available.

-The password database is encrypted with AES-256 and synced between the plugin's storage and the LastPass server.
-There are also portable versions, both browser plug-ins and a standalone application for Windows.
+The password database is encrypted using AES-256 and is synchronized between the plugin storage and the LastPass server.
+There are also portable versions, both browser plugins and a standalone application for Windows.

-It is also worth noting that there are native applications for any mobile platform (including webOS or Symbian).
-Moreover, for example, for Android there is both a separate application and a plug-in for the Dolphin browser.
+It is also worth noting that native applications are available for any mobile platform (including webOS or Symbian).
+Moreover, for example, for Android there is both a separate application and a plugin for the Dolphin browser.

-In terms of cost, everything is simple, there is the possibility of free use, there are additional paid features.
-A premium account costs a dollar a month or $12 a year.
+In terms of cost, everything is simple, there is the possibility of free use, and there are additional paid functions.
+A premium account costs a dollar per month or $12 per year.

-In general, there are controversial feelings from the service.
-On the one hand, it is quite widespread and it is possible to use it on all conceivable and inconceivable platforms.
-On the other hand, the service has been developed for a long time and today there is no sense of gloss inherent in younger password managers.
+In general, the service remains controversial.
+On the one hand, it is quite widespread and it is possible to use it on all imaginable and inconceivable platforms.
+On the other hand, the service was developed quite a long time ago and today there is no sense of gloss inherent in younger password managers.

-My1login is a startup similar to Lastpass but with a focus on password sharing.
+My1login is a startup somewhat similar to Lastpass, but with an eye toward password sharing.
 It is based on a web application with the ability to edit passwords, and there is a JavaScript bookmarklet to save them from forms and automatically enter them.
-The main killer feature of the password manager is the group work with passwords: it is possible to create several accounts within the organization, it is possible to control the access of different people to certain passwords.
-Such a use case is suitable primarily for small groups that have a certain base of props within themselves.
-In this case, for example, after a scheduled change of the password for a certain service, there will be no need to send new data to each user.
-It's still a bit safer than storing the list somewhere on the wiki.
-It is also worth noting an interesting two-step authorization.
+The main killer feature of a password manager is group work with passwords: it is possible to create several accounts within an organization, and it is possible to control access of different persons to certain passwords.
+This use case is suitable primarily for small groups that have a certain database of details within them.
+In this case, for example, after a planned password change for a certain service, there will be no need to communicate new data to each user.
+It's still a little safer than storing the list somewhere on the wiki.
+It is also worth noting the interesting two-step authorization.

 • Mac, Linux

-• open sources under GPLv3 will increase the credibility of the manager and help form a developer community;
+• open source codes under GPLv3 will increase trust in the manager and help form a community of developers;

-• implementation in python, which will make it possible to make a cross-platform application for desktop clients;
+• implementation in Python, which will allow you to make a cross-platform application for desktop clients;

-• mobile applications will allow you to work with the password database without a computer at hand;
+• mobile applications will allow you to work with a password database without a computer at hand;

-• synchronization via P2P will avoid the cost of maintaining the "cloud" and reduce the likelihood of a mass leakage of details.
+• synchronization via P2P will avoid the cost of maintaining the “cloud” and reduce the likelihood of a massive leak of details.